home-assistant/home-assistant.io/source/voice_control/s3-box-customize.markdown

 device_name_entry: ESP32-S3-BOX-3
 ---

-This tutorial will show you how to replace the Home Assistant status illustrations on the Espressif [ESP32-S3-BOX-3](https://www.espressif.com/en/news/ESP32-S3-BOX-3) by custom illustrations.
+This tutorial will show you how to replace the Home Assistant status illustrations on the Espressif [ESP32-S3-BOX-3](https://www.espressif.com/en/news/ESP32-S3-BOX-3) with custom illustrations.

 You can either prepare your own illustrations or import some from a community repository.